Emergency HVAC Norfolk

 • Keep Thermostat Consistent: Maintain a consistent thermostat setting, even when you are away, to keep indoor temperatures above freezing.

-• Let Faucets Drip: During extremely cold weather, allow cold water taps to drip slowly to relieve pressure and prevent pipes from bursting.
+• Let Faucets Drip: During freezing temperatures, allow faucets to drip slowly to relieve pressure and prevent pipes from bursting.